orange-cloudfoundry/cassandra-deployment/README.md

 the exact Cloud Foundry settings.
 If you don't use it, then you can provide values for this Bosh Link manually.
 See the [Manual Linking](https://bosh.io/docs/links-manual/) section of the Bosh documentation for details about how to do this.

-## `cf-service-broker-rename-deployment-and-network.yml`

-This add-on to `cf-service-broker.yml` implements a deployment and network renaming.
-To be used when using `rename-deployment-and-network.yml` and `cf-service-broker.yml`.

 ## `shield-v7-agent.yml`